linode/docs/docs/quick-answers/linux/drupal-with-docker-compose/index.md

 ## Why Use Docker to Run Drupal?

-The Drupal and PostgreSQL images are maintained on Docker Hub by their respective organizations, and using them offers the following benefits:
+Using the Drupal and PostgreSQL images from Docker Hub offers the following benefits:

 -  The configuration of the software has been done for you, which means that you don't need to follow a step-by-step process for each application to get them running on your system.
 -  Updating your software is as simple as downloading the latest images from Docker Hub.